A Dirichlet Regression Model for Compositional Data with Zeros: Real data analysis and simulation studies

-Table \ref{tab2b} contains the Kulback-Leibler divergence and the $L_2$ norm (Sum of squares of residuals) between the observed and the fitted compositional data using the simple ZADR model (\ref{mixdirireg2}), the Kent model suggested by \citet{scealy2011} and the Aitchison model applied to the data after the parametric zero value imputation.
+Table \ref{tab2b} contains the Kulback-Leibler divergence and the $L_2$ norm between the observed and the fitted compositional data using the simple ZADR model, the Kent model suggested by \citet{scealy2011} and the Aitchison model applied to the data after the parametric zero value imputation.